Appearance

 - Define schema objects (

-SimSettingsandSimOutcome) with fields and constraints - Establish relationships between objects using foreign keys
+SimSettingsandSimOutcome) with fields and constraints for your project - Establish relationships between objects using foreign keys

 - Configure resolvers and workflow triggers